giladaya/react-fully-scrolled/README.md

 [![npm package][npm-badge]][npm]

-A full-page scroll component for react with support for touch events Inspired by [react-fullpage](https://github.com/Toxni/react-fullPage)
+A full-page scroll component for react with support for touch events.
+Inspired by [react-fullpage](https://github.com/Toxni/react-fullPage)

 * Simple